 - Cutting the timeframe and red tape to get emergency rental assistance flowing.

 Panelists also stressed that affordable housing must be considered infrastructure.
 We need to preserve what we have and build more to reduce backlogs of need.

 Collaboration is crucial, according to the panelists.
 We must listen to property owners to understand their pain points and what assistance they need to maintain their properties.

 At the same time, communities, including residents who live in affordable properties, must be at the table to create solutions.
 Working with trusted community partners and housing agencies, along with landlords and residents, is an essential ingredient for successful eviction prevention.

-Should land trusts, co-ops, Community Opportunity to Purchase (COPA) and Tenant Opportunity to Purchase (COPA) be considered as strategies to preserve unrestricted rental homes?
+Should land trusts, co-ops, Community Opportunity to Purchase (COPA) and Tenant Opportunity to Purchase (TOPA) be considered as strategies to preserve unrestricted rental homes?

 Absolutely!
 Every ownership model, especially those that place long-term restrictions on properties and give residents property ownership, should be explored to ensure renters remain in their homes.
 Enterprise and our partners support these and other strategies to empower communities and ensure housing stability.